Accidents At Work

 If we are the enforcing body then we investigate the accident.
 If not, then we refer it to the relevant enforcement authority.

-Once all the evidence and information has been gathered, then the investigating officer will decide the most appropriate course of action as determined by their findings, health and safety legislation and our enforcement policy.
+Once all the evidence and information has been gathered, a decision will be made about the most appropriate course of action based on the findings, health and safety legislation and our enforcement policy.